John of St. Samson: Entering The Carmelites

 John began visiting the Carmelite Church at Place Maubert in Paris, attending daily mass and spending hours in prayer before the Blessed Sacrament.
 On the Feast of St. Anges, January 21, 1604, John asked the Carmelite friar Matheiu Pinault, who usually played the organ at Place Maubert, if he could play in honor of one of his favorite saints, and afterward the two became friends.
 Soon a group of friars gathered around John and Pinault to read devotional works and learn about prayer and meditation.
 The Carmelites provided John with lodging in exchange for giving music lessons.
 Eventually, John asked to join the Carmelites as a lay brother, most especially because of his blindness.
 He was accepted into the novitiate house in Dol in 1606, and professed vows the following year at the age of 35.
 He retained his baptismal name, and took the name of St. Samson, the first bishop of Dol.

 In Dol, because of the humid climate and insufficient hygiene, epidemics of fevers and pestilence were common.
 During his novitiate year, A young friar named Olivier was infected with a plague and the others resolved to abandon the house, but John remained to care for him.
 In one instance, John prevented Olivier from jumping out of a window during a bout of delirium; John prayed that he would regain his senses, and provided that he be able to make his final confession, after which Olivier died.

-Later, John was afflicted by a serious fever, but recovered quickly after invoking a prayer used by sacristans in St. Peter's in Rome in order to dispel fevers.
+Later, John was affected by a serious fever, but recovered quickly after invoking a prayer used by sacristans in St. Peter's in Rome in order to dispel fevers.
 His superiors ordered John to invoke the same prayer daily over the sick and suffering of Dol, and many claimed to be healed by his prayers.
 Word of the miraculous cures spread and the Bishop of Dol, Antione Revol, became suspicious.
 He attended one of the healing sessions, and when, as usual, John invoked the prayer over the sick and blessed them, he intervened, asking how John could be so bold as to bless people in the presence of a bishop.
 John apologized, for he had not known that the Bishop was present.
 Bishop Revol asked for an opinion about the healings from his theologian, who replied, "If people had the faith of Br.
 John, and lived as authentically as he, the gift of healing the sick would be far more common."
-Afterward, Rivol became a confidant of John, visiting him often and consulting him about spiritual matters, and John wrote the work titled L’Aiguillon, les flammes, les fléches et le miroir de l’amour de Dieu, a description of his prayer life, for Bishop Revol.
+Afterward, Rivol became a confidant of John, visiting him often and consulting him about spiritual matters, and John wrote the work titled L'Aiguillon, les flammes, les fléches et le miroir de l'amour de Dieu, a description of his prayer life, for Bishop Revol.